kbilsted/StatePrinter/README.md

 When using the StatePrinter these problems are mitigated as you are asserting against a easily read string representation.
 You know all fields are covered, as all fields are printed.
 When the object changes in the future, so will its string representation, and thus your tests fail.

-## 3.1 Restricting fields when dumping
+## 3.1 Restricting fields harvested

 Now, there are situations where there are fields in your business objects that are uninteresting for your tests.
 Thus those fields represent a challenge to your test.